 Employee flu shot clinics

-MU Health Care offers multiple ways to get your flu vaccine, including the popular drive-thru shot even at South Providence Medical Park.
+MU Health Care offers multiple ways to get your flu vaccine.
+For details and flu shot options see:

 Where to get your 2021 flu shot